MicrosoftDocs/well-architected/well-architected/saas/governance.md

   For strategies on resource naming, see [Cloud Adoption Framework: Resource naming](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).

-- **Implement automated governance through policies.** Policies are instrumental in defining organization standards and evaluate the compliance of your workloads and resources.
+- **Implement automated governance through policies.** Policies are instrumental in defining organization standards and evaluating the compliance of your workloads and resources.
 It's a governance tool that you can use to achieve resource consistency, regulatory compliance, security, management, and cost efficiency.

   Use Azure Policy to create a service catalog of permitted services and service types that's customized for your workload requirements.
 This catalog can prevent accidental overspending by helping ensure that only approved services are used.
 For example, after you determine the type, series, and size of the virtual machines (VMs) that you need, you can implement a policy that only allows the deployment of those VMs.
 Enforce policies uniformly across all users and principals, regardless of their permission level.